Trade Forex Trading

 Trading Analysis of the Inverted Hammer Candle

-An inverted hammer candle is named & called so because it signals which the market is hammering out a bottom.
+An inverted hammer candle is named as such because it indicates that the market is hammering a bottom.

 Shooting Star Japanese Candlestick